offby1/doodles/plt-scheme/irc/README.txt

-Yes, I am fourteen years old, and have written a sloppy, crude, incomplete IRC bot.
+Yes, I am nineteen years old, and have written a complex, over-engineered IRC bot.

 To run the bot, try "./run-bot.ss --help".